Snap Fits

 TL;DR

-Snap FitsTopic-specific diagram for the concept, checks, and tradeoffs in this lesson.CantileverHookClearanceFlex limit
+Snap-fit design checklist (at a glance)Topic-specific diagram for the concept, checks, and tradeoffs in this lesson.CantileverHookClearanceFlex limit

 Where snap fits work best

-Main snap-fit types (what to pick)
+Main snap-fit types (how to choose)

 Cantilever clip